 The Group is committed to achieving and maintaining standards of openness, probity and accountability.
-In line with this commitment and in compliance with the CG Code, the Company has established the Procedures for Reporting Possible Improprieties in Matters of Financial Reporting, Internal Control or Other Matters.
+In line with this commitment and in compliance with the CG Code, the Company has established the Whistleblowing Policy - Procedures for Reporting Possible Improprieties, which has been revised from time to time.
 In addition, the Company has also established the Policy on Handling of Confidential Information, Information Disclosure, and Securities Dealing for compliance by the Company's employees.